Course Outline

 Format:

 You will collaborate to produce the creative artefact using the plan from assessment 2.
-You will utilise the creative bricolage techniques outlined in this course by effectively collaborating within the confines of the economy of availability in your group.
-You will critically reflect on your application of bricolage techniques in the production of the work.
+This will be presented via your preferred mode (for example, a recording, a creative writing work, a physical artefact, in person performance) during your final workshop in Week 13.
+You will utilise the creative bricolage techniques and principle of radical creativity outlined in this course by effectively collaborating and utilising the resources available to you.
+You will critically reflect on your application of creative bricolage techniques and radical creativity in the production of the work.

 Criteria: